rupava/Solar-Power-Measurement-Using-STM32/README.md

 ### **Shunt Resistor:**

 The requirements for a shunt resistor are fairly strightforward.
-1. The resistance of the resistor should be small enough to not add additional load  on the circuit.
+1. The resistance of the resistor should be small enough to add negligible additional load  on the circuit.
 1. The voltage difference across the shunt reistance should be measureable by your ADC.
-A better resolution of ADC helps.
+A better resolution of ADC or a larger resistance helps.
 1. The resistor should be of a higher wattage because the current of the entire circuit will be flowing through it.

 Since we didnt have a heavy enough load for the circuit, we decided to go with a 100 Ohm 1/4 Watt reistor with a 5% tolerance.